Narthur/ohc-handbook/Course Catalog.md

 impact on markets; antitrust and mergers, and income distribution.

 ### [FNCE 290] Christian Business Finance (3)

 The source and uses of funds required by a business is a theoretical framework that the financial manager can use to reach decisions within the realities of the financial world.
-Topics include biblical ethics and principles of financial analysis, estimation funds requirements, short and long-term loan arrangements, capital structure planning, and securities issues.
+Topics include Biblical ethics and principles of financial analysis, estimation funds requirements, short and long-term loan arrangements, capital structure planning, and securities issues.
 Emphasis will also be placed on the management of finances in supporting ministry organizations of the Seventh-day Adventist Church.
-Prerequisite:
+Prerequisite: [ACCT212]

-### [ACCT 212]

-### [MGMT 330] Principles of Christian Management (3)
-This class incorporates Christian principles of managing and accomplishing organizational goals through the cooperation of other people.
-Learn about functions of managers, principles of management, decision making, and analysis of problems central to management.
-Special emphasis will be given to management of Christian schools and organizations.

 ### [MGMT 333] Christian Personnel Management (3)
 This course incorporates the Christian principles, methods, and